Hong Kong profile

 MEDIA

 Hong Kong is home to many of Asia's biggest media players.
-The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.
+It has a major film industry and is a centre for broadcasting and publishing.

-It has kept its editorially-dynamic media, in contrast to the rest of China where official control over broadcasting is pervasive.
+The territory has kept its editorially-dynamic media, in contrast to the rest of China.
+But media watchdogs have flagged up concerns about growing mainland influence.

-Hong Kong internet users enjoy some of the world's highest download speeds.
-More than 83% of households had broadband access by late 2013.

 TIMELINE